 We salute these Bronson Athletic Club members for their extraordinary progress.
-Read their personal stories by clicking on the links below.
+Read some of their extended personal stories by clicking on the highlighted name links below.

 Nancy Ausema grew up in an era when not many sports opportunities were available for girls.
 After nursing school, she took up tennis, but put that sport on hold after her second child was born.
 Since joining the BAC as a charter member (and working as a Bronson nurse for 40 years), she has taken a variety of group exercise classes and worked out on the cardio machines.
 Her husband’s open heart surgery in 2006 was a wake-up call, and Nancy subsequently bumped up her exercise and healthy eating regimens.
 She started running, completing 5Ks and 10Ks, before finishing her first half marathon in 2014.

 Bronson X-ray technologist Sandy Babcock’s weight had gone up and down her whole life.
 By 2011, she knew she needed a trainer who could work with some knee and back issues.
 Brian Ladkrood helped her with proper posture and keeping a food log.
 She started exercising routinely, and now tries several options so she doesn’t get bored.
 Sandy is thankful she did not have to undergo bariatric surgery to lose the extra 95 pounds she once carried.
 She says she feels 10 years younger, and that when you’re physically fit, “Age is just a number.”
 Her exercise routine is now an addiction, but “It’s one I can live with!”